MicrosoftDocs/learn/learn-pr/wwl-data-ai/explore-cognitive-services-vision/includes/3-analyze-images.md

 **People detection** in Image Analysis 4.0 represents an enhancement to the underlying object detection model, specifically created to detect people appearing in images.
 For each person detected, the bounding box coordinates of the person are returned, along with a confidence score.

-People detection does not attempt to distinguish faces within the image or predict or classify facial attributes.
+People detection doesn't attempt to distinguish faces within the image or predict or classify facial attributes.

 ### Background removal